skohub-io/swib20-workshop/README.md

 ## Prerequisites

-- a computer with a browser and text editor
+- computer with a browser and text editor
+- internet connection
-- a GitHub account
+- GitHub account

 ## Online workshop session